AdilShamim8/Prompt-Engineering/AI Prompt for Data Scientists & ML Engineers/Prompt Engineering for Data Scientists & ML Engineers.md

 ```

 - **Purpose:** Jump-starts EDA for new data practitioners.
-- **Why it works:** Concrete schema can be directly mapped to visual and statistical tasks.
+- **Why it works:** A Concrete schema can be directly mapped to visual and statistical tasks.
 - **Use Case:** Starting a Kaggle challenge with unfamiliar data.
 - **Expert Variation:**
 “Given sample data and business goals, devise a tailored EDA workflow, justify analysis decisions, and produce a Jupyter-ready pipeline using ydata-profiling or Sweetviz.
 Highlight key actionable insights.”